mchayapol/face-api-react/README.md

 # Face Landmarks with React + face-api.js
 This app uses webcam and (face-api.js)[https://github.com/justadudewhohacks/face-api.js/] to detect a face and extract landmarks of the face.

+face-api.js model files must be accessible publically; in this case, they are in `/public/models`.

 To run
 ```
 yarn